wso2/docs-is/en/docs/get-started/quick-start-guide.md

 5. Click **Log in**.

     ![qsg-sso-dispatch-login](../assets/img/getting-started/qsg-sso-dispatch-login.png)
-    The Twitter login page appears.
+    The Google login page appears.

 6. Enter your Google `               username              ` and
     `               password              ` and click **Sign In**.